BASW UK – A Social Work Manifesto

 - If you are a social worker who knows an adult who might need help to exercise their right to vote, please take the time to find out what you can do to help people exercise their right to vote and to enable them to find out what candidates locally and nationally might do for them and the issues they care about.
 Remember: registration for voting closes on 26th November 2019.
 Read our guidance on Registering and Using Your Vote in the 12th December 2019 General Election

-We are also proud to support the work of our partners who are calling on political parties to support children and young people’s rights:
+We are also proud to support the work of our partners and those that support the Social Work Manifesto:

 - The Children’s Society.
 Social workers are central to promoting children’s rights and are committed to support the Children’s Society to call on each political party to commit to establishing the annual measurement of children’s well-being in schools and to put children’s well-being firmly at the heart of policy development and spending decisions